VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 Digital solutions with similar concepts have been used to help reduce crowding on public transport and inform users of delays (Montreal Smart City, 2017).
 Other examples have shown how digital tools can be used to monitor accessibility to public green spaces and help inform better planning (Van Herzele & Wiedemann, 2003).
 </p>

+We have created a User Requirement Specification for our mobile application, which can be viewed [here].

 # Future Work and Conclusion